 7:00pm Annual General Meeting

-Board Elections - At the 20 General Meeting, in accordance with the Constitution, the Board declares four (4) general board positions vacant and open for nomination (2-year term).
+Board Elections - At the 2023 Annual General Meeting, in accordance with the Constitution, the Board declares four (4) general board positions vacant and open for nomination (2-year term).

 The Skills matrix below provides the current board make-up with board members term expiry noted.